abdulahmad/articlereader/README.md

 ## Running Development Server

 Run ```npm start``` to run the development server and see the code running in your browser.

+You can access the article reader at http://localhost:3000

+## Installing & Running Storybook

+Storybook is an environment that allows you to develop UI components in isolation from the rest of the application.

+To Install: ```npm i -g @storybook/cli```

+To Run: ```npm run storybook```

+You can access storybook at http://localhost:6006

 ## IDE Setup